-All of the Company's financial instruments were classified within Level 1 or Level 2 of the fair value hierarchy as of June 30, 2012, because they were valued using quoted market prices, broker/dealer quotes, or alternative pricing sources with reasonable levels of price transparency.
-The types of instruments valued based on quoted market prices in active markets include money market funds, U.S. Government agency securities and certain U.S. Treasury securities and sovereign securities.
+All of the Company's financial instruments were classified within Level 1 or Level 2 of the fair value hierarchy as of June 30, 2013, because they were valued using quoted market prices, broker/dealer quotes or alternative pricing sources with reasonable levels of price transparency.
+As of June 30, 2013, the types of instruments valued based on quoted market prices in active markets included money market funds, U.S. Government agency securities, U.S. Treasury securities and certain sovereign securities.
 Such instruments are generally classified within Level 1 of the fair value hierarchy.

-The types of instruments valued based on other observable inputs include commercial paper, corporate debt securities, municipal securities and certain U.S. Treasury securities and sovereign securities.
+As of June 30, 2013, the types of instruments valued based on other observable inputs included corporate debt securities, municipal securities and certain sovereign securities.
 The market inputs used to value these instruments generally consist of market yields, reported trades and broker/dealer quotes.
 Such instruments are generally classified within Level 2 of the fair value hierarchy.